bagder/docs/URL-interop.md

 Real world: 32 bit numbers occur, and are automatically supported if typical OS level name resolver functions are used since they often support this out of the box.

+### Numerical IPv6 addresses

+[RFC 6874](https://www.rfc-editor.org/rfc/rfc6874) documents how to provide the "zone id" with the IPv6 address. curl's URL parser (for example) detects and recognizes this.

+TWUS: does not allow zone id for IPv6 addresses.

 ### Different base numericals